hembramnishant50-glitch/omarchy-catppuccin-theme/README.md

 ## 🧠 Philosophy

 **Macchiato Core** eliminates the performance tax of modern desktops.
-By using **pure, solid hex colors** with zero blur and zero transparency, it removes compositor lag and GPU overhead.
+By using **pure, solid hex colors**.
 The result is a sharp, high-contrast workspace that feels instantaneous on any hardware.

 ---